 This association as stuck in my mind, which is why today I’m sharing a guided polymer clay Valentine tutorial to help you celebrate the day in handmade style!

 This polymer clay heart can be used as a Valentine (just grab a fine tip Sharpie and write on the back!), a gift tag, or a brooch.
 It’s versatile and easy to make so I hope you jump on the homemade Valentines wagon and craft along!

-Materials needed to make a gilded polymer clay Valentine
+Materials needed to make a polymer clay Valentine